New Mexico Door Installation Contractor (GS-6) - Books & Courses Rental Package

 How 1 Exam Prep Helps You Reach Your Goal

-This package includes rental access to Carpentry and Building Construction, 2016, the International Building Code, 2021, the International Residential Code for One- and Two-Family Dwellings, 2021, the provided business book note of Includes lines 2-4, and 6 months of course access.
+The rental books include Carpentry and Building Construction, 2016; International Building Code, 2021; and International Residential Code for One- and Two-Family Dwellings, 2021.

 What is the package price?

-How long should I allow for the book rental package order?
+How long does the rental package order take?

-Please allow up to 15 business days for book rental package orders.
+Please allow up to 15 business days for book and course rental package orders.

 Is the New Mexico GS-6 exam open book?